vim-scripts/Code-Upstairs/README.md

 where `<directory>` is the root of your project.
 If skipped current directory will be used.

+Statusline will appear if it was disabled, and you can see functions structure there, but only when cursor is in some function body.

 To turn off _Code Upstairs_ use:

     :CUshutdown

 Statusline
 ----------